geniconvtbl - generate code conversion tables

 example% geniconvtbl -p /opt/SUNWspro/bin/cc -W -E convertB2AExample 4 Placing a binary table for iconv

-To use the binary table created in the first example above as the engine of the conversion 'fromcode' ABC to 'tocode' DEF, become super-user and then rename it and place it like this:
+To use the binary table created in the first example above as the engine of the conversion 'fromcode' ABC to 'tocode' DEF, install it as:

 example# mv convertA2B.bt \ /usr/lib/iconv/geniconvtbl/binarytables/ABC%DEF.btExample 5 Providing modified ISO8859-1 to UTF-8 code conversion